Saon110/MovieMania-2022-JavaFX-Term-Project-L1T2/README.md

 # How to Thank

-Hello dear human, if this repository is beneficial for you in any possible way, I am happy.
-Happy in my heart to help you.
-Thanks for visiting the repository.
-If you want to thank me, no coffee or candy needed, just do care to star the repository.
+Hello dear human, if this repository is beneficial for you in any possible way, I am happy.If you want to thank me, please do care to star the repository.

 # Thanks Again
 # Love Life